4digitmwc/skillban-articles/readme.md

 - Exploratory Analysis
 - Analysis of Qualifiers Maps and Rounds Survived
 - Skillbanning Process
-- Possible Extensions to Ranked Maps
+- Possible Extensions to Ranked Maps and other tournaments

 ## About